Customizing the Boot Process¶

 to implement a predefined workflow

-of services which are documented in the bootup man page at:
+of services documented in the bootup man page:

 http://man7.org/linux/man-pages/man7/dracut.bootup.7.html